jakob-varenbud/aasx-knowledge-base/README.md

    those files searchable via natural language through a RAG system.

-   Instead of flipping through manuals, ask: "What is the serial number of device XYZ?" or "What is the recommended temperature?"
+   Instead of flipping through manuals, ask: "What is the serial number of device XYZ?" or "What is the recommended temperature for the device XYZ?"
    The AI understands semantically and finds answers instantly across all your machines.